Tim Daly – Superman/Kal-El/Clark Kent, Bizarro

 hour-long programming block called The

 New Batman/Superman Adventures.
-New episodes would air just before the
+New episodes would air independently just

-with Burnett and Dini, the series was written by comic book writers Mark Evanier, Evan Dorkin, Joe R. Lansdale, Steve Gerber, Hilary J. Bader, and Sarah Dyer, as well as Robert N. Skir, Marty Isenberg, Robert Goodman, Stan Berkowitz and Rich Fogel.
+Burnett and Dini, the series was written by comic book writers Mark Evanier, Evan Dorkin, Joe R. Lansdale, Steve Gerber, Hilary J. Bader, and Sarah Dyer, as well as animation writers Robert N. Skir, Marty Isenberg, Robert Goodman, Stan Berkowitz and Rich Fogel.

 Timm's end credit image. |